ranjan-mohanty/codestackr-intellij-theme/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of codeSTACKr Theme seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

-### Please do NOT:
+### Please do NOT

 - Open a public GitHub issue for security vulnerabilities
 - Disclose the vulnerability publicly before it has been addressed

-### Please DO:
+### Please DO

-1. **Email us directly** at ranjan@duck.com with:
+1. **Email us directly** at <ranjan@duck.com> with:
    - A description of the vulnerability
    - Steps to reproduce the issue
    - Potential impact
    - Any suggested fixes (if available)

 2. **Allow time for a fix**: We will acknowledge your email within 48 hours and will send a more detailed response within 7 days indicating the next steps in handling your report.

 3. **Keep it confidential**: Please keep the vulnerability confidential until we've had a chance to address it.

 ## What to Expect

 - **Acknowledgment**: We will acknowledge receipt of your vulnerability report within 48 hours.
 - **Updates**: We will keep you informed about the progress of fixing the vulnerability.
 - **Credit**: We will credit you in the release notes (unless you prefer to remain anonymous).
 - **Timeline**: We aim to release a fix within 30 days of the initial report.

 ## Security Update Process